joaomicunha/ProphetWrapper/README.md

 ### The output of Prophet_Wrapper is an R list with class 'ProphetWrapper' containing:

 - **Final_Forecasts:** A data-frame with final forecasts on unseen data produced by training the optimised model (based on 'main_accuracy_metric' and 'best_model_in' parameters) on the entire data.
-The forecast length (horizon) is set to be equal to the length of the test set.
-Notice that final forecasts are only produced for cases where the optimal model doesn't use regressors.
-This is because there is not regressors values for the future.
+The user can use the 'final_predictions' parameter to control the horizon of the final forecasts (more detail on the function documentation).
+ProphetWrapper class object can be parsed directly to 'final_predictions' which reveals to be useful when using 'stacked' modelling.
+The regressors used are the Final_Forecasts from the ProphetWrapper object parsed and the length/horizon of the final forecasts is the number of future rows in Final_Forecasts.
+The forecast length (horizon) can also be set to be equal to the length of the test set (when 'final_predictions' is NULL) or to a specified integer.

 - **Accuracy_Overview:** A data-frame with the performance of all the models estimated with a flag for the best model (based on 'main_accuracy_metric' and 'best_model_in' parameters).
 The error metrics available are: MAPE, MSE, MAE, RMSE and MPE.